 Homing arrangement(s) is the last choice trunk group(s) between switching system(s) in a specific routing ladder.
-An SP's subtending switch serving a portion of an incumbent LEC's franchise territory should home on the appropriate tandem as designated by the incumbent LEC.9 A competitive tandem in the same territory may have a different serving arrangement from the incumbent LEC.
+An SP's subtending switch serving a portion of an incumbent LEC's franchise territory should home on the appropriate tandem as designated by the incumbent LEC.
 An SP needs to negotiate serving areas with the competitive tandem company to determine the homing arrangements for the SP's subtending switch.